fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

 vector only affects a limited number of traits in the generated image.

-There is such a wide variety of GANs out there that it would require a whole book to cover them all.
+There is such a wide variety of GANs out there that it would require a whole course to cover them all.
 Hopefully this introduction has given you the main ideas, and most importantly the desire to learn more.
 If you're struggling with a mathematical concept, there are probably blog posts out there that will help you understand it better.
 Then go ahead and